luandro/create-native-graphql-app/graphcool-programmatic/README.md

 # Create a new GraphQL backend
 graphcool init

-# Edit `project.graphcool` to change schema and push updates using...
+# Edit `project.graphql` to change schema and push updates using...
 graphcool push
 ```